 It is also helping at this stage to also consider what could explain the performance gap being presented.
 It might be useful to consider the following questions:

-- Is it a Competency issue i.e. does the volunteer lack skills in performing their role?
+- Is it a Capacity issue e.g. is the volunteer burned out?

-- Or it is a Character & Chemistry problem where there is a clash of personal attitudes, values and/or ways of getting things done?
+- Is it a Character & Chemistry mismatch where there is a clash of personal attitudes, values and/or ways of getting things done?

 After considering the “why” (objectives) of the discussion, it is also crucial to prepare the “stage” for the conversation.
 We need to look out and create the Opportunity for such a conversation.
 Avoid discussing performance gaps in the presence of other volunteers, over email or WhatsApp.
 Rather, arrange a dedicated time for a face-to-face meetup with the volunteer and ensure you have all the time you need for preparation, for the session and for post-session follow-up e.g. completion of performance management review forms.